rfabbri/vxd/README.txt

     carried out); these are not two git branches but are separate repositories tracking similar code.
-  - cross-library tests in dbdet/algo/tests compare the sdet and dbdet versions of the code, so we can detect significant changes and API compatibility.
+  - cross-library tests in dbdet/algo/tests compare the sdet and dbdet versions of the code, so the team can detect significant changes and API compatibility.

-- GUI and I/O: Processes in dbdet/pro for sdet are added in LEMSVXL, so that a LEMSVXL GUI can have both dbdet and sdet versions, the latter being suffixed with 'vxl'.
+- **GUI and I/O:** Processes in dbdet/pro for sdet are added in LEMSVXL, so that a LEMSVXL GUI can have both dbdet and sdet versions, the latter being suffixed with 'vxl'.
 In order to avoid rewriting visualizers / tableaux renderers for sdet\_edgemap and other structures, the VXL version of the processes will